rapid7/metasploit-framework/documentation/modules/post/windows/manage/hashcarve.md

     - write they user key back into the registry

 ## Recommandations
-I would recommand to use hashdump before using the module to backup the user hashes Use at your own risk.
+I would recommend to use hashdump before using the module to backup the user hashes Use at your own risk.

 ## Limitations